appgardenstudios/hyaline/www/content/documentation/02-how-to/02-run-cli.md

 ---
+title: "How To: Run the Hyaline CLI"
-title: How to run the Hyaline CLI
+linkTitle: Run the Hyaline CLI
 purpose: Document how to run the Hyaline CLI
 url: documentation/how-to/run-cli
 ---